north3221/north3221SmartThings/README.md

 Repo created to store smartthings smartapps and device handlers I find.
 Also to play with and create my own

 #Kodi Manager (Smartapp) & Kodi Client (Device Handler)
-I wanted the ability to interact with and trigger events from kodi.
+I wanted the ability to interact with and trigger events from Kodi.
 Having looked round, there did not seem to be many options that did what I was looking to do.
-The closest was <a href="https://github.com/Toliver182/SmartThings-Kodi">Toliver182's</a>, bit doesnt seem to be in active development.
+The closest was <a href="https://github.com/Toliver182/SmartThings-Kodi">Toliver182's</a>, but doesn't seem to be in active development.
 So I forked it.

 ##Key Features

 Communicate to and from Kodi
-Get current state (Playing, Paused, Stopped, Shutdown, Startup) Get current type - this is taken directly from Kodi Get current category (Movie, TV Show, Sports)
+Get current state (Playing, Paused, Stopped, Shutdown, Startup)
+Get current type - this is taken directly from Kodi
+Get current category (Movie, TV Show, Sports)
 All above configurable in preferences within the DTH

 Interact with Kodi, both ways, to and from Smartthings.
 Trigger lights etc from events on Kodi i.e. When a 'Movie' plays turn on Movie Lights.
 Alternatively, when the doorbell rings, pause Kodi.
 One of the key things I wanted was to switch off my TV when I leave the house.
 This is why I added the shutdown capability, I have Kodi running on a RPi and set CEC apater to turn the TV off when Kodi shuts down, perfect.
 There is no startup capability, as once off there is no way to start up.
 So I use a smart outlet to re power the RPi, which fires up Kodi and the TV.